samsquire/mazzle/docs/index.md

 ## pipelines as code

-Write self-descriptive pipelines in dot syntax that are renderable by graphviz and executable by this tool.
-We model data flow in our pipelines.
+Write self-descriptive pipelines in dot syntax that are renderable by graphviz and executable by this tool. devops-pipeline uses Graphviz dot file syntax for its configuration and we model data flow through pipelines.

 ![](java-server.svg)